carpentries/governance/reports/executive-council-key-activities-report-template.md

 ## Officers Committee
 Current members:  Member 1, Member 2, etc.

-[Key activities (e.g. 2-4) per section in bullet points drawing out the highlights of what has been achieved by the committee.
-Include links to Motions, or any publicly available documentation (e.g. blog posts or the Handbook), if available].
+List 2-4 key activities (e.g. in bullet points) drawing out the highlights of what has been achieved by the committee.
+Include links to Motions, or any publicly available documentation (e.g. blog posts or the Handbook), if available.

 ## Governance Committee
 Current members:  Member 1, Member 2, etc.

-[Key activities (e.g. 2-4) per section in bullet points drawing out the highlights of what has been achieved by the committee.
-Include links to Motions, or any publicly available documentation (e.g. blog posts or the Handbook), if available].
+List 2-4 key activities (e.g. in bullet points) drawing out the highlights of what has been achieved by the committee.
+Include links to Motions, or any publicly available documentation (e.g. blog posts or the Handbook), if available.

 ## Finance Committee
 Current members:  Member 1, Member 2, etc.

-[Key activities (e.g. 2-4) per section in bullet points drawing out the highlights of what has been achieved by the committee.
-Include links to Motions, or any publicly available documentation (e.g. blog posts or the Handbook), if available].
+List 2-4 key activities (e.g. in bullet points) drawing out the highlights of what has been achieved by the committee.
+Include links to Motions, or any publicly available documentation (e.g. blog posts or the Handbook), if available.

 ## Communications Committee
 Current members:  Member 1, Member 2, etc.

-[Key activities (e.g. 2-4) per section in bullet points drawing out the highlights of what has been achieved by the committee.
-Include links to Motions, or any publicly available documentation (e.g. blog posts or the Handbook), if available].
+List 2-4 key activities (e.g. in bullet points) drawing out the highlights of what has been achieved by the committee.
+Include links to Motions, or any publicly available documentation (e.g. blog posts or the Handbook), if available.

 ## Program Committee
 Current members:  Member 1, Member 2, etc.

-[Key activities (e.g. 2-4) per section in bullet points drawing out the highlights of what has been achieved by the committee.
-Include links to Motions, or any publicly available documentation (e.g. blog posts or the Handbook), if available].
+List 2-4 key activities (e.g. in bullet points) drawing out the highlights of what has been achieved by the committee.
+Include links to Motions, or any publicly available documentation (e.g. blog posts or the Handbook), if available.

 ## Any Other Notable Activities
-[Any other notable news or activity not included in other sections.]
+Any other notable news or activity not included in other sections.

-Summary of Future Plans (Optional)
+## Summary of Future Plans (Optional)
-[A summary of future plans given in the bullet points.
-This section can be broad, designed to give an idea of the direction of travel rather than detail specific activities.]
+A summary of future plans given in the bullet points.
+This section can be broad, designed to give an idea of the direction of travel rather than detail specific activities.